Blue Bird Café fire: Aftermath

+In the aftermath of the fire, regulations throughout Canada were strengthened to provide for more avenues of escape.

+Owing to the blocked fire exit, a lawyer for the victims' families proposed a $9 million civil lawsuit against the Montreal fire department, bar owner Leopold Paré, and the building's owner, with the defence led by Montreal mayor Jean Drapeau.
+The families eventually accepted a much lower settlement offer of $1,000 to $3,000 per victim.

 On August 31, 2012, a memorial was unveiled by the city of Montreal to mark the 40th anniversary.
 A mass was held as well as a march by families of the victims along with a photo exhibit at city hall, with a vigil on September 1.

 In August 2020, it was reported that James O'Brien violated his parole for the third time in the past decade for being intoxicated with alcohol and was sent back to prison.

 As of May 2022 the memorial has been installed at the south side of Phillips Square following the renovation of the square.

 On September 1, 2022, a 50th anniversary memorial was held in Phillips Square that included survivors and relatives of people who lost their lives in the fire.